Thai student rallies continue despite activist’s arrest

 BANGKOK (AP) - Student activists at Thailand’s most prestigious university defied a ban by college administrators and staged an anti-government rally on Friday, as a prominent protest leader was arrested elsewhere for his involvement in a previous demonstration.

-Hundreds of students gathered in a hall on the campus of Chulalongkorn University in central Bangkok to hear speeches calling for a new constitution and for the government to resign.
+Up to 1,000 students gathered in a hall on the campus of Chulalongkorn University in central Bangkok to hear speeches calling for a new constitution and for the government to resign, and for an end to intimidation of critics.
 A heavy rain forced a change of venue from an outdoor plaza and may have discouraged attendance.

 The rally was banned by the university, which said it allows nonviolent political gatherings but was given too short notice to ensure safety.
 Protest organizers announced they would go ahead with the event anyway, even though those taking part were threatened with possible punishment.